Dana K. Hockenbury

 Licensed Speech and Language Pathologist

 A third common Orofacial Myofunctional Disorder is chronic non-nutritive sucking habits involving fingers, thumbs, blankets, clothes or pacifiers.
-During this constant sucking, the tongue is positioned low and forward in the bottom of the mouth and typically sits against the front teeth.
-From this incorrect tongue and lip resting posture, a tongue thrust swallowing pattern can easily develop.
+During constant prolonged sucking, the tongue is positioned under the inserted object as well as forward against the front teeth.
+From this incorrect tongue resting posture, with lips opened, a tongue thrust swallowing pattern develops.

-In addition, the constant pressure of the fingers or pacifier against the hard palate can reshape it from a well formed wide dental arch into a high and narrow palatal vault.
-A cross bite may develop.
-If the sucking habit isn't extinguished before the age of five then this distortion of the palate and dental arches can become permanent.
-A palatal expander may need to be used in order to reshape and expand the width of the dental arches back toward a more normalized position.
-Orofacial Myologists can design a program for the young child to eliminate these non-nutritive sucking habits and prevent a tongue thrust from developing.
-If the elimination of these noxious oral habits are addressed early then any potential problems can be avoided in the future.
+In addition, with the constant forward and upward pressure of the thumb, fingers or pacifier against the hard palate, the desired wide dental arch is reshaped into a high and narrow palatal vault.
+A cross bite might develop as well as an anterior open bite.
+If the sucking habit isn't extinguished then this distortion of the palate and dental arches can become permanent.
+A palatal expander is typically used to reshape and expand the width of the dental arches back toward a more normalized position.
+If the sucking habit is eliminated before 5 years of age, the bite is more inclined to close with the teeth drifting back to their neutral position.